PRH-47/GeoLegacy/README.md

-# LisBelos
+# GeoLegacy

 Dlis & Lis files with easy acess.

-## Intro

-This project aims to ease the workflow with .Lis and .Dlis files.
+This project aims to ease the workflow with legacy geological files such as .Lis and .Dlis extensions.
 Also, it offers a text parser module to work with structured texts, such as AGP files from Petrobrás.

 ## Install